Legrandin/pycryptodome/Doc/pycrypt.rst

 and military-grade.
 For RSA, these three levels correspond roughly to 768, 1024, and 2048-bit keys.

+When exporting private keys you should always carefully ensure that the chosen storage location cannot be accessed by adversaries.

 Crypto.Util: Odds and Ends
 --------------------------------------------------